gzuuus/dvmcp/docs/dvmcp-spec-2025-03-26.md

 3. Handle error conditions appropriately
 4. Track event IDs for request-response correlation
 5. Subscribe to notifications from the server is interacting with
+6. Send the initialized notification when using Direct Discovery (private servers)

 ## Complete Protocol Flow